leangjia/blender_docs/trunk/blender_docs/manual/editors/3dview/navigate/navigation.rst

                :kbd:`Ctrl-Numpad6`, :kbd:`Ctrl-Numpad8`

 Moves the view up, down, left and right.
-To pan the view, hold down :kbd:`Shift` and drag :kbd:`MMB` in the 3D View.
+To pan the view, hold down :kbd:`Shift` and drag :kbd:`MMB` in the 3D Viewport.
 For discrete steps, use the hotkeys :kbd:`Ctrl-Numpad8`, :kbd:`Ctrl-Numpad2`, :kbd:`Ctrl-Numpad4` and :kbd:`Ctrl-Numpad6` as with orbiting (note: you can replace :kbd:`Ctrl` with :kbd:`Shift`).